prettore/Mininet-WiFi-Mobility-Models/README.md

 ---

-# 🏙️ UMTS Manhattan Grid Simulation
+# 🏙️ Manhattan Grid Simulation

 ## 📌 Overview
-The **UMTS Manhattan Grid Simulation** models the movement of nodes in a **Manhattan-like street grid**.
+The **Manhattan Grid Simulation** models the movement of nodes in a **Manhattan-like street grid**.
 Each node moves according to a **random mobility pattern** with configurable speed, pausing probability, and simulation duration.

 The model:
 - Defines a **grid-based movement pattern**.